Feature / Interviews

 One Question Interviews • September 5, 2019

 Divided Heaven What is the strangest trend you see in modern music (music-wise or industry-wise)?
 The strangest trend I see in modern music is the return of the cassette tape.
 Who would've thought?
-I know, I know...there are cassette tape purists that will claim the media format never really went away and … Read more
+I know, I know...there are cassette tape purists that will claim the media format never really went … Read more

 Burnt Tapes